What are the attractions of family travel in Fukushima?

 Day 2

-- Morning: Visit to the Hideyo Noguchi Memorial Museum
+- Morning: Visit to the Noguchi Hideyo Memorial Museum

 - Lunch: Lunch by Lake Inawashiro

-- Evening: Return trip
+- Evening: Return journey

 2-night, 3-day course: Enjoy all of Fukushima

-Reason 2: Reducing the burden of travel
+Reason 2: Reduce the burden of travel

-Reason 4: Creating memorable special experiences
+Reason 4: Create special experiences that will be memorable

 About Tabinoito's private tours